 explain why not and, if appropriate, make an application to vary their premises licence.
 Failing this the Board may advise the premises licence holder that the Board intends to review or revoke the licence by means of a review proposal.
 Where the licence holder determines to abandon activities specified in the operating plan or otherwise changes the nature of the business conducted in premises, the Board considers that a variation of licence is essential to ensure compliance with the Mandatory Conditions.

+The Board notes LSOs carry out inspections of premises from time to time to ensure compliance with operating plans, and will consider the terms of LSO reports when these are brought to the Board’s attention.